$\mathcal{H}$-matrix based second moment analysis for rough random fields and finite element discretizations: -matrices in the context of finite elements

 \subsection{Weak admissibility}

-Approximate $\mathcal{H}$-matrix representations for the inverse or LU-factorizations of finite element matrices have been used to construct preconditioners for iterative solvers, see e.g.~\cite{Beb08} and the references therein.
-In \cite{HKK04}, it was observed that the computation of an approximate inverse can be considerably sped up by replacing the $\eta$-admissibility condition \eqref{eq:admissibility} by the following \emph{weak admissibility condition}.
+Approximate $\mathcal{H}$-matrix representations for the inverse or LU-factorizations of finite element matrices have been used to construct preconditioners for iterative solvers, see, e.g.,~\cite{Beb08} and the references therein.
+In \cite{HKK04}, it was observed for the one-dimensional case that the computation of an approximate inverse can be considerably sped up by replacing the $\eta$-admissibility condition \eqref{eq:admissibility} by the following \emph{weak admissibility condition}.

 \begin{definition} Two clusters $\sigma$ and $\sigma'$ are called \emph{weakly admissible} if $\sigma\neq\sigma'$. \end{definition}

 We observe immediately that an $\eta$-admissible block cluster is also weakly admissible.
 Thus, by replacing the $\eta$-admissibility condition by the weak admissibility, we obtain a much coarser partition of the $\mathcal{H}$-matrix.
 This leads to smaller constants in the storage and computational complexity, cf.\ \cite{HKK04}.
 Each row and each column of the finite element matrix has only $\mathcal{O}(1)$ entries.
 Thus, inserting the finite element matrix into a weakly admissible $\mathcal{H}$-matrix structure, the off-diagonal blocks of the $\mathcal{H}$-matrix have low-rank.